From Bit-Parallelism to Quantum String Matching for Labelled Graphs: String Matching in Labeled Graphs

 After this operation, $\ket{r_{i,m-1}}_{R_i}$ is turned to $\ket{1}$ if there is a full match of $P$ ending at $v_i$, otherwise $\ket{r_{i,m-1}}_{R_i}$ is left unaltered.

-\textbf{Operation~\ref{i4} (line \ref{algline:op4})} consists in shifting all bits of the classical bit-vector by one position.
+\textbf{Operation~\ref{i4-dag} (line \ref{algline:op4})} consists in shifting all bits of the classical bit-vector by one position.
 In the quantum setting, we can perform this operation by adding $1$ to index register $J$ and then reorganising the sum: $\ket{1}_{C_\texttt{1}}\ket{j}_J \rightarrow \ket{1}_{C_\texttt{1}}\ket{j + 1}_J$.
 Notice that this changes value $\ket{j}_J$ in every term of the superposition to $\ket{j + 1}_j$.
 This can be interpreted as ``shifting'' value $k_j$ of generic register $K$ from $\ket{j}_J\ket{k_j}_K$ to $\ket{j + 1}_J\ket{k_j}_K$.
 Because this operation acts on every quantum register and qubit in this way, we have to reset qubits $A$ and $B$ to $\ket{0}$ before performing this operation and reinitialize their values afterwards, so that we prevent their values to be shifted.
 For the same reason, we also have to wait until having processed the whole level, otherwise we would shift the values of all the nodes at the previous level and compromise the computation.

-As last step of the algorithm, we run Grover's search that uses as oracle function an identity function returning the value of register $R$.
-Thus, if there $\ket{r_{i,j}}_{R_i} = \ket{1}$ for at least one value of $j$ in $0 \leq j \leq m-1$, then the measurement at the end of the search will return $R_i = \ket{1}$ with high probability.
-Otherwise, if for every $j$ holds that $\ket{r_{i,j}}_{R_i} = \ket{0}$, than the measurement of Grover's search will yield $R_i = \ket{0}$.
+As last step of the algorithm, we run Grover's search that uses as oracle function the whole procedure described up to this point, and then applies a $Z$ gate on qubit $R$.
+Thus, the marked sub-states are those such that $\ket{r_{i,j}}_{R_i} = \ket{1}$, which get mapped to $-\ket{r_{i,j}}_{R_i}$.
+Sub-states such that $\ket{r_{i,j}}_{R_i} = \ket{0}$ remain unaltered.
+As for the case of string matching in plain text, we rerun the whole algorithm a constant number of times to boost the probability of success, as explained in Theorem~\ref{theorem:QuantumSMLGCorrectness} and Appendix~\ref{appendix:theorem5-full-proof}.
 Algorithm~\ref{alg:quantumSMLG} shows the entire procedure.

-To prove the correctness of Algorithm~\ref{alg:quantumSMLG}, we formalise the key properties in the following lemmas.
-We start by ensuring that the shift operation provides the desired result.